-ESP services are funded by a special
+ESP services are funded by a special tax levy.

-tax levy.
 ESP does not supplant care provided by families, but rather secures the necessary additional care the family is unable to provide.
-ESP expects families to take responsibility to care for family members possible.
+ESP expects families to take responsibility to care for family members to the fullest